|Le Marronnier||Self Catering||Flexible||6||12||5|

 You may also be interested to know that I organise "Running Holidays", great trails, great food and great accommodation.
 All inclusive running holidays prices starting from £350 for 3 days/nights all inclusive.
 Individuals and group bookings welcome.

-**** Please note I offer discounts for groups of 8 or less just renting the main house (the cottage is NOT then rented separately to another group)
+**** Please note I offer discounts for couples just renting the main house out of peak season (the cottage is NOT then rented separately to another group)

 For example: 2 people discounted price

 28 March- 1 May ~ 2 people £110 per night ~ min nights stay 2 - or £375 for a week

 2 May - 29 May ~ 2 people £130 per night ~ min nights stay 3 - or £600 for a week

 30 May - 26 June ~ 2 people £180 per night ~ min nights stay 4 - or £800 for a week

 (these discounts are not applicable/accumulative with any other discounts that may be on offer)